tomickigrzegorz/speed-dial-menu/README.md

   steps: 50,
   // show button 'scroll-top' at 100px - not required
   position: 100,
+  // the option to enable the layer that covers the
+  // page but is located under the speed-dial buttons
+  modal: true,
   data: {
     // bottom-right, bottom-left, top-right, top-left
     position: 'bottom-right',